brittanyrw/emojibops/README.md

 > Songs added must have lyrics, no instrumental songs please.

-#### I have also [added Issues for individual songs](https://github.com/brittanyrw/emojibops/labels/add%20songs) that I think would be fun to add to EmojiBops.
-The Issues are also categoried into loose genre categories of [Pop](https://github.com/brittanyrw/emojibops/issues?q=is%3Aissue+is%3Aopen+label%3Apop), [K-pop](https://github.com/brittanyrw/emojibops/issues?q=is%3Aissue+is%3Aopen+label%3Akpop), [Hip Hop](https://github.com/brittanyrw/emojibops/issues?q=is%3Aopen+is%3Aissue+label%3A%22hip+hop%22), [Rock](https://github.com/brittanyrw/emojibops/issues?q=is%3Aopen+is%3Aissue+label%3Arock), [Country](https://github.com/brittanyrw/emojibops/issues?q=is%3Aopen+is%3Aissue+label%3Acountry), [Musicals](https://github.com/brittanyrw/emojibops/issues?q=is%3Aissue+is%3Aopen+label%3Amusicals), [Disney](https://github.com/brittanyrw/emojibops/issues?q=is%3Aissue+is%3Aopen+label%3Adisney) and [R&B](https://github.com/brittanyrw/emojibops/issues?q=is%3Aopen+is%3Aissue+label%3AR%26B).

-Feel free to add any of the songs listed in Issues.
-Make sure to comment inside of the Issue if you plan on taking it and add the Issue number in your Pull Request.

-Note: The issues to add songs have links to a Wikipedia or other page with song information, but many songs have multiple versions.
-Feel free to add a different version than the link if you prefer.

 ### Songs
 * [The Biggest Hits of All: The Hot 100's All-Time Top 100 Songs](https://www.billboard.com/articles/news/hot-100-turns-60/8468142/hot-100-all-time-biggest-hits-songs-list)
 * [Billboard Hot 100 (Songs)](https://www.billboard.com/charts/hot-100)